 – Andre Beermann, Senior Community Manager at Mindspace Eurotheum, Frankfurt

 #4 Shhh – keep it quiet in the shared workspace

 Let’s state the obvious – working from a shared space, for instance working in a shared space in London, definitely has a bunch to do with sharing.
 However, some things should be kept private.
-Most people need peace and quiet to focus in a co-working space, create and envision in their professional roles.
+Most people need to find peace and quiet to focus in a co-working space, create and envision in their professional roles.
 Thus, it does take a lot of sensitivity and awareness to create healthy boundaries in an open space – especially when it comes to noise and sound.